-Brands like National Geographic and Ford have successfully leveraged this power to get customers engaged with their content.
-The importance of using push notifications for mobile marketing cannot be overstated.
-Just have a look at mobile users statistics:
+Brands like National Geographic and Ford have successfully leveraged the power of push notifications to get customers engaged with their content.

 - 80% of Internet users own a smartphone.
 (Source: Smart Insights Mobile Marketing Stats)

 - 50% of those smartphone users look at their smartphones as soon as they wake up.
 (Source: Express Pigeon)

 - 52% of mobile device users have push notifications enabled.
 (Source: Localytics Blog)

 Obviously, this is a marketing channel with very high potential for engagement, especially via push notifications.

 And not just for mobile devices.
 This stunning graphic from PushCrew shows just how widespread Web (browser-based) Push Notifications are.

 But if your push notifications are struggling to perform, you might wonder what went wrong.
 It calls for a thorough audit of your push notifications.